-We have audited the accompanying separate financial statements of Nation Media Group Plc (the Company) and the consolidated financial statements of the Company and its subsidiaries (together, the Group) set out on pages 58 to 99, which each comprise a statement of financial position at 31 December 2018 and statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Nation Media Group PLC (the Company) and its subsidiaries (together, the Group) set out on pages 66 to 107, which comprise the Group and Company statements of financial position at 31 December 2018 and the Group and Company statements of comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements give a true and fair view of the financial position of the Group and of the Company at 31 December 2018 and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Kenyan Companies Act, 2015.
+In our opinion, the accompanying financial statements of Nation Media Group PLC give a true and fair view of the financial position of the Group and the Company at 31 December 2018 and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Kenyan Companies Act, 2015.